qmk/qmk_firmware/keyboards/trainpad/readme.md

 ## Bootloader

 Enter the bootloader:
+* **Bootmagic reset**: Hold down the far left key while connecting the USB cable.
-* **Physical reset button**: Briefly press the taticle button on the back of the PCB.
+* **Physical reset button**: Briefly press the tactile button on the back of the PCB.

 Make example for this keyboard (after setting up your build environment):